UPennCBE544/CBE5440-2024/Anvil Setup.md

 Start by generating an [SSH key](https://www.rcac.purdue.edu/knowledge/anvil/access/login/sshkeys) by following the steps provided.

 ### Setting up environment
-Modify bashrc - Rachel will share a template with you
+Modify ~/.bashrc - Rachel will share a template with you